TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 Go to `http://typo3.org/download/ <http://typo3.org/download/>`_ and
 download the Source package of the new TYPO3 version.

-Extract the package on your web server and - in your TYPO3 Document Root - adjust the typo3\_src symlink.
+Extract the package on your web server and - in your TYPO3 document root - adjust the typo3\_src symlink.

+.. _install-next-step:

+What's the next step?
+"""""""""""""""""""""

 In case you did a *minor update*, e.g. from TYPO3 6.2.2 to 6.2.3,
 database updates are usually *not* necessary.
 All you still have to do